(Disclosure: Some of the links below may be affiliate links)

 - The additional income makes them not entirely retired.

-I have to say that I am making some money from this blog, but this is currently not very significant compared to my main income.
+I have to say that I am making some money from this blog, which is not very significant compared to my main income.
 But this will help me on my way to retirement, no doubt about it.

 Finally, do not believe having a budget and optimizing your expenses will be enough to retire in a few years.